The gonality of complete intersection curves: Proofs of the main theorems

 Theorem \ref{thma} follows easily from Theorem \ref{thmc} and Theorem \ref{thm:main theorem}.

-\begin{proof}[Proof of Theorem \ref{thma}] If $n = 2$, the Theorem follows from Noether's Theorem, so we assume $n \geq 3$.
+\begin{proof}[Proof of Theorem \ref{thma}] If $n = 2$, the Theorem follows from Noether's Theorem on the gonality of plane curves, so we assume $n \geq 3$.
 Consider the linear subsystem $\mathcal{D}$ of $|\str_{\P^n}(a_{n-1})|$ consisting of sections vanishing on $C$.
 Since $C$ is a complete intersection, it is generated in its highest degree $a_{n-1}$, so the base locus of $\mathcal{D}$ is $C$.
 Thus, by the strong Bertini Theorem (see e.g. \cite[Proposition 5.6]{EH}), a general member of $\mathcal{D}$ is smooth.
-Choosing such a hypersurface, and proceeding by induction, we can find a smooth complete intersection cubic of type $(a_3, a_4, \ldots, a_{n-1})$ containing $C$ that is smooth.
+Choosing such a hypersurface, and proceeding by induction, we can find a smooth complete intersection threefold of type $(a_3, a_4, \ldots, a_{n-1})$ containing $C$ that is smooth.
 By Theorem \ref{thm:main theorem}, we can then find a smooth complete intersection surface $S$ of type $(a_2, \ldots, a_{n-1})$ satisfying the hypotheses of Theorem \ref{thmc}.
-(See the comment below Theorem \ref{thm:main theorem} for the $n=3$ case.)
+(See Remark \ref{assumption remark} for the $n=3$ case.)
 The conclusion follows by applying Theorem \ref{thmc}. \end{proof}